Miloš Savčić: Fuel Exploitation Company

 In 1921, a consortium was established, which bought mining fields from Petar Vujan for the exploitation of the Kosovo ore basin, and research began on the right bank of the Sitnica, near Crkvena Vodice.
 The following year, the Mining and Industrial Joint-Stock Company "Kosovo" was founded in Kosovska Mitrovica and exploitation began, and in 1923, works for more economical exploitation and easier transport from the lignite mine "Kosovo" to the railway station in Obilić began.
 Savčić, who performed the function of the president of the joint-stock company, had the greatest merits for the progress in the development of the "Kosovo" mine.
 In the first years, exploitation was small, due to the very poorly developed industry in Southern Serbia.
 After the joint-stock company passed into the hands of Prometna Banka, the mine began to prosper, and production and consumption increased, especially with the development of industry in Skopje.

 After the opening of the Trepča mine in 1930, the Kosovo mine gained a permanent consumer, because the Trepča power plants used lignite from the Kosovo mine.
 A primitive cable car was built, with one rope, 2,925 m long and a drop of 25 m, with a loading station in the mine, and unloading at the railway station.
 The cable car could carry wagons of 500 kilograms.
 A power plant with locomotives was built and a special machine for extracting coal from the mine was constructed.

 Due to the increase in the number of staff, a workers' colony of 10 buildings were built in the period 1936-1938, as well as 9 new office buildings and a busy building.
 The buildings had electric lighting and plumbing.
 A workshop for repairing machines and other inventory was opened, and due to increased coal exports, another mining shaft called "Alexander" was opened in 1938.
 Thanks to the investments of Privredna Banka, in the period 1930-1938, the "Kosovo" mine quadrupled its production, which enabled the electrification of Southern Serbia.

-Turner in Bosanska Jagodina
+Sawmill in Bosanska Jagodina

 In 1927, a lathe was opened in Jagodina, near Višegrad, after Prometna Banka bought a forest in Zaovljanske Kosi from private individuals in 1921 and 1922.
-The detailed project, with all the side installations for the turner, was made by Savčić himself, although at that time he already had sons, engineers, and dozens of experts, cartoonists and engineers who worked for the companies he founded.
+The detailed project, with all the side installations for the sawmill, was made by Savčić himself, although at that time he already had sons, engineers, and dozens of experts, cartoonists and engineers who worked for the companies he founded.
 For the needs of transporting wood, the same as on Tara, a wire railway was built, 8,200 m long and with a drop of 360 m.
 Material from the dismantled cable car on Tara was partly used for its construction.
 The planed timber was transported to Belgrade by rafts across the Rzava, the Drina, Sava and Danube.

-Strugara (as Serbs call turner) started operating in 1928 and was the only place of employment for poor peasants in the region.
+The Strugara (as Serbs call the sawmill) started operating in 1928 and was the only place of employment for poor peasants in the region.